uvlad7/ruby-jsoncons/README.md

     $ gem install jsoncons

-Or, if you downloaded the archive:
+Or, if you downloaded the sources:

-    $ rake compile && rake install
+    $ rake install

 If you want to install the gem with a different version of the `jsoncons` library, you can use the following commands: